aimsio/android-table-view/README.md

 This library provides `TableViewLayout` and `TableViewAdapter` to help create a 2D table representation of any data on Android, enabling consumer classes to use different custom cell layouts of their own logic and desire.

+#### The benefits of our TableViewLayout

+1. fluent and easy to understand api.

+2. lightweight library size without any third party dependency.

+3. maximum flexibility in enabling the consumer to use different logic and views for each column.

+#### The integration process

+1. create a list of Strings, representing your column titles.

+2. create a list of your model objects.
+These are the objects you want to show in a tabular format.

+3. provide a mapping function that defines the view and the logic of data display in each column, using your model object.

 ### License